-Patients will be randomized in a 2:1 ratio to receive either the 5.4 mg/kg or 6.4 mg/kg dose of ENHERTU.
-The primary endpoint of the study is objective response rate (ORR), as assessed by blinded independent central review.
-Secondary endpoints include disease control rate, duration of response, progression-free survival, investigator-assessed ORR, overall survival, pharmacokinetics, time to response, quality of life and safety.
+The study will be conducted in two stages.
+In stage 1, 80 patients will be randomized 1:1 to receive either 5.4 mg/kg or 6.4 mg/kg of ENHERTU administered every three weeks.
+After enrollment is completed in stage 1, 40 patients will be enrolled to the 5.4 mg/kg arm at stage 2.
+The primary endpoint is confirmed objective response rate (ORR) as assessed by blinded independent central review.
+Secondary endpoints include duration of response, disease control rate, clinical benefit ratio, investigator-assessed ORR, progression-free survival, overall survival, pharmacokinetics, patient reported outcomes and safety.

-DESTINY-Lung02 will enroll approximately 150 patients at multiple sites including but not limited to North America, Europe and Asia-Pacific.
+DESTINY-CRC02 will enroll approximately 120 patients at multiple sites in the Americas, Asia-Pacific, and Europe.
 For more information about the trial, visit ClinicalTrials.gov.